quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part07_Modeling._Model.md

 Note: The code examples in this format do not pertain directly to the text's content and were added for consistency with the provided template.

 #### Third Prize Awards
 Background context explaining the prize structure and submission details.
-The event offered $5,000 for each third prize, received 99 submissions, and awarded 11 third prizes.
+The event offered$5,000 for each third prize, received 99 submissions, and awarded 11 third prizes.

 :p How many third prizes were awarded?
 ??x